Antisocial behaviour – local involvement and accountability

 The local policing body, the Mayor’s Office for Policing and Crime, is required to prepare a ‘community remedy document’.
 This document outlines a list of actions which might be appropriate for an offender or perpetrator of antisocial behaviour as a sanction without going to court.
 These actions must be either rehabilitative, restorative or punitive.

-We are required by law to publish annual figures on community trigger applications and the number of applications that resulted in the trigger being activated.
-We have not received any applications to activate the community trigger between October 2014 and October 2016.
+- We are required by law to publish annual figures on community trigger applications and the number of applications that resulted in the trigger being activated.

 When can the community trigger be used?

 The community trigger can be used in the following situations: